 Yaeyama Islands, Japan

-Far from the bright lights of Tokyo, in the southernmost stretch of Okinawa prefecture, is Yaeyama archipelago, where you’ll find Iriomote-Ishigaki National Park, Japan’s first International Dark Sky Park.
+Stargazing in Asia is often confounded by light pollution from its mega cities.
+But far from the bright lights of Tokyo, in the southernmost stretch of Okinawa prefecture, is Yaeyama archipelago, you’ll find Iriomote-Ishigaki National Park, Japan’s first International Dark Sky Park.
 To achieve that 2018 designation, the municipalities pledged to comply with strict light remittance regulations.
 Those changes also benefit the abundant wildlife: dolphins, loggerhead turtles, whale sharks, Ryukyu scops-owls and wild cats.
 Culturally distinct from the rest of Japan, Yaeyama islanders have been more aligned with Polynesians who have navigated by stars for millennia; their folklore, for instance, centres on celestial objects.
-For visitors, Hateruma Island has a Starry Sky Observatory Tower with a 20-millimetre refracting telescope installed and offers views of the Southern Cross from late April through mid-June.
+For visitors, Hateruma Island has a Starry Sky Observatory Tower with a 200-millimetre refracting telescope installed and offers views of the Southern Cross from late April through mid-June.

 Where to Stay: